divio/divio-cloud-docs/how-to/upgrade-postgres.rst

 should be applied to each environment where the upgrade is required.

 1. Check the prefix of the current installation.
 This will be ``DEFAULT`` if it has not been manually changed.
-2. Add the PostgreSQL service for the new version to your environmnet.
+2. Add the PostgreSQL service for the new version to your environment.
 Assign this the default prefix ``NEW``.
 3. Deploy the environment(s).

-At this point, the environmnet is still running on the old version of the database, but the service for the new version is deployed and ready to receive data.
+At this point, the environment is still running on the old version of the database, but the service for the new version is deployed and ready to receive data.
 The following steps will copy the data from the existing database to the new version.